barbinbrad/openpilot-101/intro.md

 **openpilot** is a software that produces serial messages (CAN Messages) to change the acceleration and steering angle of a car given some camera streams, existing serial messages from the car, and sensor data.
 In addition to the real-time messages, openpilot produces logs that are used to train machine learning models at a later date.

 The goal of this introduction is to introduce you to the moving pieces of openpilot, and help you understand how they work together to create these outputs.
+This guide is written for software developers.
 To understand how new cars are added to openpilot, check out energee's [blog post](https://medium.com/@energee/add-support-for-your-car-to-comma-ai-openpilot-3d2da8c12647).

 ![conceptual_schematic](https://raw.githubusercontent.com/barbinbrad/openpilot-101/master/conceptual_schematic.png)

 ## CAN Messages

 Modern vehicles communicate using CAN messaging, a broadcast protocol that allows many computers to talk together in a way that is tolerant to noisy environments.
 From the openpilot perspective, the good thing about the CAN protocol is that it is inherently trusting, allowing messages to be spoofed.
-The bad thing about the CAN protocol is that each manufacturer creates their own dictionary of CAN message IDs and data definition.
+The bad thing about the CAN protocol is that each manufacturer creates their own dictionary of CAN message IDs and data definitions.

 For example, one manufacturer might put the steering angle on message ID 0x30 at bytes 3 and 4, while another manufacturer describes steering angle on message ID 0xe4 at byte 2 and 3.